questdb/questdb.io/docs/packages/binaries.md

 title: Binaries
 ---

-QuestDB comes with an executable `questdb.exe` for Windows, and script `questdb.sh` for macOS and Linux which can be used to control QuestDB as a service.
+QuestDB comes with an executable `questdb.exe` for Windows, and a script `questdb.sh` for MacOS and Linux which can be used to control QuestDB as a service.
 On Windows, QuestDB can also be
 [started interactively](#use-interactively-windows).